CareSource Community Health Innovation Grant Challenge

 About the Challenge

-The CareSource Community Health Innovation Grant Challenge will support as many as six eligible community organizations by awarding them with grants up to $25,000 to expand programs or launch new initiatives in the following key areas:
+The CareSource Community Health Innovation Grant Challenge supports six community organizations by awarding them with grants up to $25,000 to expand programs or launch new initiatives in Nevada.

-- $150,000 will be invested in research led by UNLV School of Public Health faculty equally across the three key areas to support evaluation, learning, and long-term impact.
+- $150,000 was invested in research led by UNLV School of Public Health faculty equally across the three key areas to support evaluation, learning, and long-term impact.

 The challenge priorities are directly informed by the 2025 Southern Nevada Community Health Assessment (SNCHA), which identified urgent and persistent disparities affecting Nevada communities: